 - Provides a cover and secure stowage for three life rafts.

 To make the boat more maneuverable in close quarters, a bow thruster was fitted in 2009.
 The unit is a Side Power SP 240 TCi.

 The Challenge Fleet carried little ground tackle as they tended to race dock to dock.
 IRONBARQUE was modified to accept port and starboard bowers on an all chain rode.
 A bow platform to hold the anchors permits easier anchoring.
 The bow platform adds to the joy of sailing with sea mammals being an excellent observation platform.

-The anchor chains pass through stainless steel conduits to lie in separate bilge level storage chambers.
+As pictured to the left, the anchor chains pass through stainless steel conduits to lie in separate bilge level storage chambers.
 The rodes are both all high test chain of at least 100m.
 The storage chambers are lined with hardwood slats and drain to the sail locker bilge.

 The storage lockers can be easily opened for annual inspection.

 The weight of the chain is aft of the forward crash chamber keeping the weight of the chain more inboard.
 The integrity of the forward crash chamber has not been compromised from the original design.
 Sacrificial Delrin boards protect the foredeck from the run of the chain.

 Each anchor rode has its own Lewmar winch.
 Three 4D batteries are in the sail locker to support the current load of the winches and the bow thruster in addition to their connection to the main 6 x 8D house battery bank.